riaanHarwood/Digital-Card/README.md

 # Digital-Card
-I developed this Digital-Card project as my first React application to practice my skills and deepen my understanding of the React library.
+I developed this project as my first React application project to practice my skills and deepen my understanding of the React library.
 The project is a simple, elegant card-style layout built using React.
 This project showcases personal or professional information of the user through a clean user-friendly interface.
 As my first React project, it showcases foundational knowledge of the React library, including component-based architecture, styling, and responsive design principles.